-Given their huge size and their moderate activity levels, these hybrids need a lot of space to move around.
+Given their huge size and their moderate activity levels, Pitbull Mastiff mixes need a lot of space to move around.
 They may not be comfortable in apartments or condominiums, and they’ll be happiest in a spacious house with a backyard to run around in.

 Is this crossbreed hypoallergenic?

 He does have a short coat, but the Pitbull Mastiff mix is not hypoallergenic.
 Pitbulls and Mastiffs are known to shed a considerable amount of fur.

 This hybrid regularly experiences low to moderate shedding, so he will still trigger allergies to dander.
 The shedding may worsen when the seasons change, but these dogs will usually shed all year round.